High-Level User Stories for Salesforce & Slack

 Ultimately it’s the answer to Microsoft Teams and it solves a need at many organizations, including here at Arkus where we are Slack users.
 As a user, I can attest, Slack is very sticky and adoption is extremely high as it’s rather fun to use.
 It’s not often that can be said about enterprise software.
 Bring some of that fun into the core product that is Salesforce and we start to experience the magic ticket of enterprise software with a consumer software feel to it.

 What do you want to see Slack and Salesforce do together?
-Please feel free to comment on the Salesforce Trailblazer Community or chat with me @JustEdelstein.
+Reach out to the Arkus team through our Slack Services page.